actigraph/StudyAdminAPIDocumentation/sections/subjects.md

 Get bout periods for a subject [v1.2]
 ---
-Returns a list of bout periods for a range of subject's data.
+Returns a list of wear filtered and non-wear filtered bout periods for a range of subject's data.  `Start` and `stop` arguments are optional.
+If `start` is supplied, bed times returned will be filtered where the In Bed Time falls on or after the supplied `start` time.
+If `stop` is supplied, bed times returned will be filtered where the In Bed Time falls before the supplied `stop` time.

 * `GET /v1/subjects/{id}/bouts?start={yyyy-MM-ddTHH:mm:ss}&stop={yyyy-MM-ddTHH:mm:ss}`